coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 1.9.1 [20/10/2015] =

+* New feature: Reverse the order of right aligned menu items on mobiles (so they appear in the same order as they do in the desktop menu)
+* Fix: Remove Modernizr support - causing conflicts with some themes
+* Fix: Collapsing of open flyout menus
+* Fix: Active link styling not being applied to top level menu items when sub menus are open
+* Fix: Polylang language switcher added to menu each time the Mega Menu settings are saved
+* Fix: Polylang fixes

 = 1.9 [14/09/2015] =